 Allam, Hannah, and Razzan Nakhlawi (2021).
 "Black, Brown, and Extremist: Across the Far-Right Spectrum, People of Color Play a More Visible Role."
 Washington Post, May 16.
-Powell, Michael (2020).
-"A Black Marxist Scholar Wanted to Talk About Race.
-It Ignited a Fury."
-New York Times, August 14.

 Appiah, Kwame Anthony (2020).
 "What We Can Learn From the Rise and Fall of Political Blackness."
 New York Times, October 7.